Luca Florică

-Luca Alexandru Florică (born 6 October 2002) is a Romanian professional footballer who plays as a left-back for Liga II side Progresul Spartac București.
+Luca Alexandru Florică (born 6 October 2002) is a Romanian professional footballer who plays as a left-back for Challenger Pro League club Olympic Charleroi.

 Club career

 Amiens

-In 2019 Florică was transferred by Amiens from Regal Sport București for 200.000 €, but was released after one year.
+In 2019 Florică was transferred by Amiens from Regal Sport București for €200.000, but was released after one year.

 Hermannstadt

 On 16 August 2020, Hermannstadt announced the signing of Florică.

 Rapid București

-On 10 January 2021, Florică signed a two-and-half-year contract with Romanian club Rapid București.
+On 10 January 2021, Florică signed a two-and-a-half-year contract with Romanian club Rapid București.

 Academica Clinceni(loan)

 On 12 February 2022, Florică joined Liga I club Academica Clinceni on a six-month loan.

 Progresul București(loan)

 On 1 July 2022, Florică was loaned to Liga II club Progresul București.

 Personal life

 Luca Florică is the son of businessman Claudiu Florică.